dosipod/SrWiki/WLED-Programming-Notes.md

    }
 }
 ```
-You can now us FastLED address methods, AND it works with segments.
+You can now use FastLED address methods, AND it works with segments.

 Then, you can call this function at the end of your routine as follows:
 ```